Remarks on Rational Points of Universal Curves: Review of a minimal presentation of Lie Algebra

 \subsection{A minimal presentation}

 Firstly, we recall the following fact: \begin{proposition}[{\cite[Prop.~2.1.]{hain0}}] If $g\geq 0$ and $n\geq 0$, then there are isomorphisms

 \end{proposition} Secondly, we recall a minimal presentation of a graded Lie algebra with negative weights.
-If $\n$ is a graded Lie algebra with negative weights, then there is a Lie algebra surjection $\phi: \L(H_1(\n))\to \n$ from the free Lie algebra generated by $H_1(n)$ onto $\n$.
+We note that such a Lie algebra is necessarily pronilpotent.
+For a vector space $V$, denote the free Lie algebra generated by $V$ by $\L(V)$.
+If $\n$ is a graded Lie algebra with negative weights, then there is a Lie algebra surjection $\phi: \L(H_1(\n))\to \n$ from the free Lie algebra generated by $H_1(\n)$ onto $\n$.
 Denote the kernel of $\phi$ by $R$.
 A minimal presentation of $\n$ is given by

 For $u\in H_1(S_g, \Q)$, we will denote the corresponding vector in $H_1(S_g, \Q)_i$ by $u^{(i)}$.
-Fix a symplectic basis $a_1, b_1,\ldots, a_n,b_n$ for $H_1(S_g)$.
-Denote the elements $\sum_{k=1}^n[a_k^{(i)}, b_k^{(i)}]$ and $\sum_{k=1}^n[a_k^{(i)}, b_k^{(j)}]$ for $i\not=j$ in $\L(H_1(S_g)^{\oplus n})$ by $\Theta_i$ and $\Theta_{ij}$, respectively.
-For $u$ and $v$ in $H_1(S_g, \Z)$, we will denote the intersection number of $u$ and $v$ by $(u,v)$.
+Fix a symplectic basis $a_1, b_1,\ldots, a_{g},b_{g}$ for $H_1(S_g)$.
+Denote the elements $\sum_{k=1}^{g}[a_k^{(i)}, b_k^{(i)}]$ and $\sum_{k=1}^{g}[a_k^{(i)}, b_k^{(j)}]$ for $i\not=j$ in $\L(H_1(S_g)^{\oplus n})$ by $\Theta_i$ and $\Theta_{ij}$, respectively.
+For $u$ and $v$ in $H_1(S_g )$, we will denote the intersection number of $u$ and $v$ by $(u,v)$.
 Denote the lower central series of $\p_{g,n}$ by $L_\bullet\p_{g,n}$.
 We have the following minimal presentation of $\Gr^L_\bullet\p_{g,n}$ by Hain: \begin{theorem}[{\cite[Thm.~12.6 ]{hain0}}] For $g\geq 1$ and $n\geq 0$, there is an isomorphism of graded Lie algebras

 where $R$ is the Lie ideal generated by the vectors of the form

 with arbitrary $u,v\in H_1(S_g)$.

 \end{theorem}